 Lisbon to Evora by Guided Tour

-There are guided tours from Lisbon to Evora, such as this Evora Day Trip from Lisbon.
-The tour includes a visit to the chilling Chapel of Bones in the St Francis Church, as well as sights such as the Cathedral of Évora, the Roman Temple and the Almendres Cromlech.
-Or, if you would like to sample the wines of the Alentejo region while visiting Evora, try this Private Wine and Cellar Tour to Evora from Lisbon.
+There are guided tours from Lisbon to Evora.
+The tour should include a visit to the chilling Chapel of Bones in the St. Francis Church, as well as sights such as the Cathedral of Évora, the Roman Temple, and the Almendres Cromlech..

 If you are staying in Evora for a few days, you may prefer to do a tour that begins in the city.

 The train ride from Lisbon to Evora takes 1h30 and costs about 15€ one way.